 You shouldn’t decide to consolidate your credit card debt without taking a moment to at least consider the potential downsides.
 Although consolidation will often save you money and could help your credit scores, too, there’s a chance the process could backfire if it’s not managed well.

 Sometimes people consolidate their credit cards but, with the illusion of a clean slate, get into even more debt in the end.
-If you pay off your existing credit card balances with a new loan or balance transfer, you have to put those old spending habits on hiatus.
+If you pay off your existing credit card balances with a new personal loan or balance transfer, you have to put those old spending habits on hiatus.
+If you have looking for a consdolidation loan with poor credit, keep in mind interest rates will be high.

 If you continue to use the existing credit cards and spend more than you can afford to pay off in a given month, you’re likely going to end up in twice as much debt.